bluedenim/log4j-s3-search/README.md

 *  **tags** -- comma-separated tokens to associate to the log entries (used mainly for search filtering).
 Examples:
     *  `production,webserver`
     *  `qa,database`

+_All the examples here are using the log4j.properties format for Log4j 1.x.
+See the module **appender-log4j2-sample** to find out how to do it for Log4j 2.x._

 A sample snippet from `log4j.properties` to publish whenever 2500 events are collected:
 ```